ll7/paf22/doc/01_general/03_commands.md

 Runs the markdown linter.
 More documentation about linting can be found [here](../02_development/02_linting.md).

 ## Shortcuts for ROS

 Shortcuts to run the ROS commands directly in the container.
 Detailed documentation about this commands can be found [here](http://wiki.ros.org/ROS/CommandLineTools#Common_user_tools).

+For more complex tasks it's easier to just get a shell into the container with `b5 shell` and run the commands there.

 `b5 rosbag`
 `b5 ros_readbagfile`